-- Help with colds, flus and fevers
+- Help with colds, flu and fevers

+- An annual wellness exam

 - Care for ongoing health issues like asthma or diabetes

-- An annual wellness exam

-- Vaccinations
+- Vaccinations General advice about

-- General advice about your overall health
+- your overall health

 Do you need to see your psychiatrist?

 Your psychiatrist is your primary behavioral health doctor.
 Call the office to schedule a visit if you don't need immediate psychiatric care.